webkul/multi-vendor-marketplace-lite-for-woocommerce/readme.txt

 == Description ==

-Marketplace Lite for WooCommerce is explicitly developed to switch your WooCommerce website into a multivendor platform that has multiple sellers with separate profiles.
+Marketplace Lite for WooCommerce is explicitly developed to switch your WooCommerce website into a multivendor platform like Amazon, eBay and Etsy that can have multiple sellers with their separate profiles.

 [Upgrade to Pro](https://store.webkul.com/woocommerce-multivendor-marketplace.html) to utilize the full power of Multi-Vendor Marketplace for WooCommerce and its [50+ Powerful Addons](https://store.webkul.com/woocommerce-plugins/Marketplace.html?limit=48)